-In this context, Keeping Children Safe in Education 2023, makes it clear that any child may benefit from Early Help, but all school staff should be particularly alert to the potential need for Early Help for a child who:
+In this context, Keeping Children Safe in Education 2024, makes it clear that any child may benefit from Early Help, but all school staff should be particularly alert to the potential need for Early Help for a child who:

-- Is disabled or has certain health conditions and has specific additional needs - has special educational needs (whether or not they have a statutory Education, Health and Care Plan) - is a young carer - is showing signs of engaging in anti-social or criminal behaviour, including gang involvement and association with organised crime groups or county lines - is frequently missing/going missing from care of from home - is at risk of modern slavery, trafficking or criminal exploitation - is at risk of being radicalised or exploited - has a family member in prison, or is affected by parental offending - is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health issues and domestic abuse - is misusing drugs or alcohol themselves - has returned home to their family from care - is at risk of 'so called honour' based abuse such as Female Genital Mutilation or Forced Marriage - is a privately fostered child - is persistently absent from education, including persistent absences for part of the school day concerns and everyone will be listened to and heard if they do so, whatever their role and however trivial or insignificant the concern might seem at face value.
+- Is disabled or has certain health conditions and has specific additional needs - has special educational needs (whether or not they have a statutory Education, Health and Care Plan) - is a young carer - is showing signs of engaging in anti-social or criminal behaviour, including gang involvement and association with organised crime groups or county lines - is frequently missing/going missing from care of from education , home or care - has experienced multiple suspensions, is at risk of being permanently excluded from education - is at risk of modern slavery, trafficking or criminal exploitation - is at risk of being radicalised or exploited - has a parent or carer in custody , or is affected by parental offending - is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health issues and domestic abuse - is misusing drugs or alcohol themselves - has returned home to their family from care - is at risk of 'so called honour' based abuse such as Female Genital Mutilation or Forced Marriage - is a privately fostered child - •

-We recognise that those who are new to school or are present on a temporary basis, can sometimes pickup on things and therefore the DSL will ensure that they are aware of reporting systems and have undergone the safeguarding briefing in school on day one as appropriate.
-Everyone has a responsibility to report
+We recognise that those who are new to school or are present on a temporary basis, can sometimes pick-up on things and therefore the DSL will ensure that they are aware of reporting systems and have undergone the safeguarding briefing in school on day one as appropriate.
+Everyone has a responsibility to report concerns and everyone will be listened to and heard if they do so, whatever their role and however trivial or insignificant the concern might seem at face value.